casper-network/ceps/text/0003-hash-indexed-object-store.md

 [future-possibilities]: #future-possibilities

-While not covered in detail in this RFC, these changes lay the groundwork for exciting future possiblities:
+While not covered in detail in this CEP, this proposal also lays the groundwork for future possibilities:

 ### CDNs